richmondu/libfaceid/README.md

 ### Case Study - Face Recognition for Home/Office/Hotel Greeting System:

 One of the use cases of face recognition is for greeting system used in smart homes, office and hotels.
+To enable voice capability feature, we use text-to-speech synthesis to dynamically create audio files given some input text.

 #### Speech Synthesis